Skip to main content

 Summary

 This guide walks through how to set up a PostgreSQL database to host your Backstage data.
-It assumes you've already have a scaffolded Backstage app from following the Standalone Install guide.
+It assumes you've already have a scaffolded Backstage app from following the Creating your Backstage App guide.

 By the end of this tutorial, you will have a working PostgreSQL database hooked up to your Backstage install.